stereobooster/astro-customize-markdown/README.md

-# Testing override for markdown with components
+# Testing override for MDX with components

 Testing how different overrides work in Astro: